grea09/color/doc/article.jfpda16.md

 1. **Alternatives** will cut causal links that have a better provider.
 It is necessary to identify them early since they will add at least another subgoal to be fixed as a related flaw.
 2. **Subgoals** are the flaws that cause most of the branching factor in POP algorithms.
 This is why we need to make sure that all open conditions are fixed before proceeding on finer refinements.
 3. **Orphans** remove unneeded branches of the plan.
 Yet, these branches can be found out to be necessary for the plan to meet a subgoal.
-Since a branch can contain many actions, it is preferable to let the orphan in the plan until they are no longer needed.
+Since a branch can contain many actions, it is preferable to leave the orphan in the plan until they are no longer needed.
 Also, threats involving orphans are invalidated if the orphan is resolved first.
 4. **Threats** occur quite often in the computation.
 Searching and solving them is computationally expensive since they need to check if there are no paths that fix the flaw already.
 Many threats are generated without the need of resolver application [@peot_threatremoval_1993].
 That is why we rank all related subgoals and orphans before threats because they can add causal links or remove threatening actions that will fix the threat.

 Resolvers need to be ordered as well, especially for the subgoal flaws.
 Ordering resolvers for a subgoal is the same operation as choosing a provider.
 Therefore, the problem becomes "how to rank operators?".
 The most relevant information on an operator is its usefulness and hurtfulness.
 These show how much an operator will help and how much it may cause branching after selection.

 <div class="definition" name="Degree of an operator">
 Degrees are a measurement of the usefulness of an operator.
-Such notion is derived from the incoming and outgoing degrees of a node in a graph.
+Such a notion is derived from the incoming and outgoing degrees of a node in a graph.

 We note $d_\pi^+(o)$ and $d_\pi^-(o)$ respectively the outgoing and incoming degrees of an operator in a plan $\pi$.
 These represent the number of causal links that goes out or toward the operator.
 We call proper degree of an operator $d^+(o) = |eff(o)|$ and $d^-(o) = |pre(o)|$ the number of preconditions and effects that reflect its intrinsic usefulness.
 </div>